yolandalago/CIRCUST/README.md

 Run the code line under this name in runCIRCURST.R to clean and normalize the data.

 2. Preliminary order.
-Run the code lines under this name in runCIRCURST.R to obtain a preliminary order based on the core clok gene
+Run the code lines under this name in runCIRCURST.R to obtain a preliminary order based on the core clok gene.
+Note that the second element of the list obtained as output from basicOder_cores function provides CIRCUST estimates for the circadian phase time for each sample.
+In the code we usually refer to these values using the term "esc".

 3. TOP Rhythmic orderings.
 Run the code lines under this name in runCIRCURST.R to derive the tissue-specific TOP gene list and K circular orders based on K random selections.